liormizr/s3path/docs/interface.rst

 Methods:
 ========

-S3Path provide the following methods in addition to pure paths methods.
+| S3Path provides the following methods in addition to pure paths methods.
-All The methods below will raise `ValueError`_ if the path isn't absolute.
+| All the methods below will raise a `ValueError`_ if the path isn't absolute.
-Many of these methods can raise an `botocore.exceptions.ClientError` if `boto3`_ call fails (for example because the path doesn't exist).
+| Many of these methods can raise a `botocore.exceptions.ClientError` if `boto3`_ call fails
+| (for example because the path doesn't exist).

 S3Path.stat()
 ^^^^^^^^^^^^^